constellationcolon/essayer/_drafts/defaults.md

 in people's hearts, building up unreleased pressure and resentment over time.
 Concerns that, again and again, have proven to be dangerous and explosive when they have gone un-addressed.
-It is, I think, not always enough to conduct citizen journalism in the form of verbatim recordings of events {% sc IRL %}, even though it has undoubtedly produced some admirable results.
+It is, I think, not always enough to conduct citizen journalism in the form of verbatim recordings of events <span class='small-caps'>IRL</span>, even though it has undoubtedly produced some admirable results.
 Human events attain their significance only in context, and we are, for better or for worse, creatures of narrative.
 To piece together a comprehensive and